KyeBuff/cypress-todo/README.md

 # To do app with Cypress TDD

 Having recently been introduced to Cypress, I wanted to take a course and build thing use a TDD approach.
 Having developed a few React apps now, I can absolutely see the need for having and building on a suite of tests.
-The Cypress website has the perfect <a href="https://docs.cypress.io/examples/examples/tutorials.html">video tutorial</a> for getting started.
+The Cypress website had the perfect <a href="https://docs.cypress.io/examples/examples/tutorials.html">video tutorial</a> for getting started so I followed along with it.
 Cypress is the first testing framework that feels natural to me and I am very keen to implement it into my workflow.

 ## Setup